West Park, New York: Demographics and climate

 A great deal of land in West Park, much of which borders the Hudson River, is either protected by conservation organizations like Scenic Hudson or owned by religious orders, making available homes in the hamlet scarce and highly sought after.
+In 2023, the New York Times opined that although the hamlet has some very expensive homes, "the wealth here is quiet."

 The ZIP code for West Park is 12493.

 Notable people

 Some notable residents included: John Jacob Astor, Mother Cabrini, General Daniel Butterworth, Robert Livingston Pell, John Burroughs, Col. Oliver Hazard Payne, financier and philanthropist Archibald Russell, the founder of Ulster Savings Bank and father of Archibald D. Russell, Harry Payne Bingham, John Jewell Smith and later his daughter Hilda Worthington Smith, architect Matthias Hollwich, boxer Floyd Patterson, and show business celebrities Connie Ray, Joe Langworth, Peter Dinklage, Sebastian Roché, Blair Ross and Frances McDormand.

 Abolitionist Sojourner Truth was enslaved by John Dumont on his farm overlooking the Hudson in West Park.
 In 1826, she began her famous walk to freedom from Floyd Ackert Road in West Park to the home of Isaac Van Wagenen in the nearby hamlet of St Remy.
 A plaque behind the current West Park Post Office memorializes the spot from which Sojourner Truth escaped slavery in West Park.